 Step 3: Prepare the MicroSD card

-• To flash the Raspberry Pi MicroSD card with the HomeSeer 4 image, we are going to use the Balena Etcher software.
+- To flash the Raspberry Pi MicroSD card with the HomeSeer 4 image, we are going to use the Raspberry Pi Imager tool.
 Go to their downloads page and get the version that matches your system.
 When the download finishes, install the program on your computer.

 Step 4: Register your Hub with HomeSeer